-Next, we used the improved sand system for vertical orientation hydrotropism (SSV) and the transgenic plants DR5:GFP and AUX1:YFP to further explore the mechanisms underlying the hydrotropic elongation of primary roots (Fig. 6A).
-Hydrostimulation enhanced auxin signalling, indicated by the increase in the levels of the auxin response marker DR5:GFP (Fig. 6A, B).
-Consistently, hydrostimulation treatment significantly increased the protein levels of the auxin importer AUX1-YFP (Fig. 6A, B).
-In addition, we found that under hydrostimulation, wild-type roots had substantially higher amount of amyloplast compared to controls (Fig. 6C).
+Next, we used the improved sand system for vertical orientation hydrotropism (SSV) and the transgenic plants DR5::GFP and AUX1pro::AUX1-YFP to further explore the mechanisms underlying the hydrotropic elongation of primary roots (Fig. 6A).
+Hydrostimulation enhanced auxin signalling, indicated by the increase in the levels of the auxin response marker DR5::GFP (Fig. 6A, B).
+Consistently, hydrostimulation treatment significantly increased the protein levels of the auxin importer AUX1pro::AUX1-YFP (Fig. 6A, B).
+In addition, we found that under hydrostimulation, WT roots had substantially higher amount of amyloplast compared with controls (Fig. 6C).
 These results indicate that auxin and amyloplast signalling are required for hydrotropic root elongation in a vertical orientation.